datalens-tech/datalens/README.md

 # DataLens

 [**DataLens**](https://datalens.tech) is a modern business intelligence and data visualization system.
 It was developed and extensively used as a primary BI tool in Yandex and is also available as a part of [Yandex Cloud](https://datalens.yandex.com) platform.
-See also [our roadmap](https://github.com/orgs/datalens-tech/projects/1).
+See also [our roadmap](https://github.com/orgs/datalens-tech/projects/1) and [community in telegram](https://t.me/YandexDataLens).

 ## Getting started